atreyasha/dotfiles/develop.md

     `git submodule update --init --recursive --remote`, and also updates misc. code bases such as melpa, vim, spacemacs, etc.

+3.  need to add python script run for updates on `.vim_runtime`

-3.  work on install script which sets up all the necessary git repos for dotfiles that cannot be managed with submodules
+4.  work on install script which sets up all the necessary git repos for dotfiles that cannot be managed with submodules

 ## Completed